 We have $P_{t}^\dagger = P_{t}$.
 We also have

 That is, $P_{t}$ ``pauses'' the clock $\ket{\clock{t}}$, and eliminate all the other state $\ket{\clock{t'}}$ where $t'\neq t$.
 The operator $P_{t}$ is $d$-local.

-We have seen that we can ``forwards'', ``backwords'' and ``pauses'' the clock with local operators.
+We have seen that we can ``forward'', ``backword'' and ``pause'' the clock with local operators.
 To use the $(n,d)$ clock for the circuit-to-Hamiltonian construction, we also want valid clock states $\{\ket{\gamma_t}\}_{t=0}^T$ to be the ground state for the Hamiltonian, and give some energy penalty to any other states orthogonal to valid clock states.
 In order to achieve this, we define

 where

 The term $H_{>d}$ gives penalty to the state that contains ``too many'' 1's, and the term $H_{<d}$ gives penalty to the state that contains ``too few'' 1's.

 \begin{lemma} The linear space for the ground states of $H_{\mathrm{stab}}$ is spanned by $\{\ket{\gamma_t}\}_{t=0}^T$, and for any state $\ket{\phi}$ orthogonal to all $\{\ket{\gamma_t}\}_{t=0}^T$, we have